Tuesday, January 29, 2013

 When a guard expression evaluates to True, all of the variables mentioned in the pattern with which it is associated are bound and can be used.

 Guards are a sequence of logical expressions used to choose between a sequence of results of the same type.
-If the first guard is True then the first result is chosen, otherwise if the second guard is True then the second result is chosen, and so on.
+If the first guard is True then the first result is chosen, otherwise, if the second guard is True then the second result is chosen, and so on.

 A guard is a Boolean expression.
 If it evaluates to True, the corresponding function body is used.
 If it evaluates to False, checking drops through to the next guard; etc.

-Always use an otherwise guard as the last guard in order to have a match for all remaining cases. otherwise is defined as otherwise = True and catches everything you did not code in the other guards.
+Always use an otherwise guard as the last guard to have a match for all remaining cases. otherwise is defined as otherwise = True and catches everything you did not code in the other guards.

 Guards can be used instead of if-then-else expressions.
 Guards are evaluated in order and indicate various cases in the computation.
 The first guard that is True controls the result.